KartikTalwar/gmail.js/README.md

 #### gmail.get.visible_emails(async)

+**DEPRECATED!
+This function relies on XHR-invocation against a deprecated Gmail API and is is very likely to fail.
+Migrate to `gmail.new.get.*`-API instead.**

 Does the same as above but accepts a callback function

 #### gmail.get.selected_emails_data()

+**DEPRECATED!
+This function relies on XHR-invocation against a deprecated Gmail API and is is very likely to fail.
+Migrate to `gmail.new.get.*`-API instead.**

 Returns a list of object representation from emails that are currently **selected** in the inbox view.
 The data does not come from the DOM